Sainath3943/Feedback-Form/README.md

 We used .fxml files to prepare the appearance/UI of the complete form!

 # Steps for installation
-1. You Must have JAVA and JavaFX installed in your system
+1. You Must have JAVA(latest 21) and JavaFX installed in your system
 2. How to install JavaFX:

       a.
 Click this link https://gluonhq.com/products/javafx/